w3c-cg/threat-modeling/models/decentralized-identities.md

  - **Unlinkable**:
    - *Description*: If the relying party or parties, or other actors in the system, can, either on their own or in collusion, link together my various assertions, then I’ve blown the minimality requirement out of the water.
    - *Analysis*: It must be minimal.
-It should not be possible to map the issuer (Blind Signature), contact them to know if the credential has been revoked (e.g., Revocation via Cryptographic Accumulation), or use revocation lists that expose the list of credentials.
+It should not be possible to map the signer (Signature Blinding), contact them to know if the credential has been revoked (e.g., Revocation via Cryptographic Accumulation), or use revocation lists that expose the list of credentials.
 Generally, if an identifier can be exploited to link identities, it should rotate (Rotational Identifiers), as with PAN numbers using Apple Pay.

 #### LINDDUN (Threats)